Defence of Mental Impairment

-It is a fundamental aspect of our criminal justice system that punishment is metered to offenders who commit offences with a guilty mind (intentionally, recklessly or negligently).
+It is a fundamental aspect of our criminal justice system that punishment for criminal offences is premised on the guilty mind (intentional, reckless, or negligent) of the offender.

 The Act does not define ‘mental impairment’, but the term has been judicially considered in several cases R v.
 Sebalj VSC 181; R v.
 Gemmil (2004) 8 VR 242; DPP v.
 Taleski VSC 183 and was in these cases held to be synonymous with the definition that applied to the previous (and abrogated) common law defence of insanity, namely “a disease of the mind”.